huychac03/ansible/README.md

 # ansible
-Ansible for setup some server using Ansible playbooks
+Ansible playbooks for setup some servers